osrf/gazebo_tutorials/inertia/tutorial.md

 The sizes and orientations of the boxes correspond to unit-mass boxes with the same inertial behavior as their corresponding links.
 This is useful for debugging the inertial parameters, but we can make one more thing to have the debugging easier.

-You can temporarily set all the links to have a mass of 1.0 (by editing the URDF/SDF).
+You can temporarily set all the links to have a mass of 1.0 (by editing the URDF or [SDF](http://sdformat.org) file).
 Then all the purple boxes should have more or less the same shapes as the bounding boxes of their links.
 This way you can easily detect problems like misplaced Center of Mass or wrongly rotated Inertia Matrix.
 Do not forget to enter the correct masses when you finish debugging.